Skip to content

 Avoid these common mistakes to keep your oily skin under control:

-• Overwashing: Washing your face too often can strip your skinOpens in a new tab. of natural oils, causing it to produce even more oil.
+• Overwashing: Washing your face too often can strip your skin of natural oils, causing it to produce even more oil.

 • Skipping Moisturizer: Even oily skin needs hydration.
 Skipping moisturizer can lead to an overproduction of oil.